 This quote is by Henry Ford, one of the most admired business leaders the world has ever seen.
-The American Industrialist indicates the relation between success and team spirit in a concise way.
+The American Industrialist indicates the relationship between success and team spirit in a concise way.
 Let us see how teamwork leads to success in today’s business atmosphere.

 Team Spirit Helps Build Trust

 When working as a team, members end up relying on one another.
 The team’s success depends upon every last one of them being dedicated to the team’s goals.
-This builds a sense of trust among them which continues to grow with time.
+This builds a sense of trust among them, which continues to grow with time.

-Furthermore, the trust allows colleagues to open up to one another and express themselves freely.
+Furthermore, trust allows colleagues to open up to one another and express themselves freely.
 Every member puts in their ideas, and the brainstorming sessions lead to fantastic business ideas.